Administration & Faculty

 BOARD OF DIRECTORS

 The PCCS Board of Directors is comprised of three to five members with business and education experience.
-The Board provide vision and mission leadership, sound business advice to PCCS, and have children enrolled in or as alumnae of the school.
+The Board provide vision and mission leadership, sound business advice to PCCS, and have children enrolled in or as alums of the school.
 They believe that input of PCCS families is an essential part of business planning and goal-setting for the school and lead the school's two annual required parent meetings: August Parent Kick-Off Meeting and Spring Semester Parent Business Meeting.

 PARENT PARTNER MANAGERS

 An essential part of the school's operations includes the Parent Partnership Program.
-Parent Partner Manager schedule and supervise their Management Units (Housekeeping, Traffic, Campus Computer/Tech, Lunchroom, Recess).
+Parent Partner Managers schedule and supervise their Management Units (Housekeeping, Traffic, Campus Computer/Tech, Lunchroom, Recess).
 All Parent Partners, including Parent Partner Managers, complete PP hours toward their contractual requirement of five hours per month, minimum, for each child the family enrolls at PCCS.
 The Parent Partnership Program ensures that all families are involved and plays a key role in keeping overhead down which makes tuition affordable.

 PCCS core teachers lead morning devotions and instruct so that material is engaging, understandable and challenging to the students.
 On any given day of the school term, you can see these teachers model Christian values, encourage creativity, foster mutual respect, and pursue academic excellence with their students.
 Because PCCS limits core class size to 18 students, our teachers are able to become familiar with each student’s strengths and identify difficulties to better help them achieve and bolster confidence.
-In accordance with SACS/AdvancEd accreditation standards, PCCS core faculty are educational professionals with diverse experience and educational backgrounds, including Bible education, special education, ACSI certifications, state certifications, NPSA certifications, other specialties, supervised paraprofessionals, and adjunct instructors with evidence of expertise in the course's field (e.g., pastors, seamstress, artists, musicians).
+In accordance with our accreditation standards, PCCS core faculty are educational professionals with diverse experience and educational backgrounds, including Bible education, special education, ACSI certifications, state certifications, NPSA certifications, graduate certifications, other specialties, supervised paraprofessionals, and adjunct instructors with evidence of expertise in the course's field (e.g., pastors, seamstresses, artists, musicians).